-You can create a DigitalOcean Kubernetes Cluster at any time from the Create menu by selecting Clusters.
-This will take you to the Create a Cluster page.
+You can create a DigitalOcean Kubernetes Cluster at any time from the DigitalOcean Control Panel by opening the Create menu in the top right.

-Select a Kubernetes version.
 The latest stable release is selected by default.
 Older patch versions of the same minor release are available to support application-specific requirements.

+If you plan to use block storage volumes for persistent data storage, choose a region with block storage support.
 If you add a DigitalOcean Load Balancer to your deployment, it will automatically be placed in the same region as the cluster.

-Add node pool(s).
-To create a cluster, you’ll need to add at least one node pool with at least one worker.
-You can also choose a name for the node pool:
+To create a cluster, you need to add at least one node pool with at least one worker.
+Specify the following fields for the node pool:

-To take advantage of different resource capacities, you can add additional node pools and assign pods to the node pools with the appropriate worker resourcing.
+To take advantage of different resource capacities, you can add additional node pools with the Add Additional Node Pool button and assign pods to the node pools with the appropriate worker resourcing.

-Choose a name.
 By default, cluster names begin with

 k8s, followed by the version of Kubernetes, the datacenter region, and the cluster ID.
 You can customize the cluster name, which will also be used in the tag.